HTTP-RPC/Kilo/README.md

 * Any other exception type - HTTP 500 (internal server error)

 ### Inter-Service Communication
-A service implementation can obtain a reference to another service instance via the `getService()` method of the `WebService` class.
-This can be useful when the behavior of one service relies on logic provided by a different service.
-The target service must be annotated with `javax.servlet.annotation.WebServlet`.
+A reference to any service annotated with `javax.servlet.annotation.WebServlet` can be obtained via the `getInstance()` method of the `WebService` class.
+This can be useful when the implementation of one service depends on functionality provided by another service, for example.

-Methods on the target service are executed in the same thread that handled the initial request.
-However, the servlet request and response values from the source service are not propagated to the target.

 ### API Documentation
 API documentation can be viewed by appending "?api" to a service URL; for example: